The Greek Slave: Versions of the artwork

-Powers' studio produced five full-scale marble versions of the Greek Slave.
+Powers' studio produced six full-scale marble versions of the Greek Slave.
 Nearly identical, each one was made for sale to a different private collector.
 An Englishman purchased the first of the large marble versions (now at Raby Castle), and it was exhibited publicly in London in 1845 at Graves' Pall Mall.
 In 1851, it was featured by the U.S. at The Great Exhibition in London, and four years later was shown in Paris.
 The second was purchased by William Wilson Corcoran in 1851, and entered into the collection of the Corcoran Gallery of Art in Washington, D.C.; with the 2014 dispersal of the Corcoran collection, the statue was acquired by the National Gallery of Art.

 Many smaller marble copies of the statue exist, including a 3/4-sized marble in the Smithsonian American Art Museum, as well as versions in the Vermont State House, at the Berkshire Museum in Pittsfield, Massachusetts, and the Westervelt Warner Museum of American Art in Tuscaloosa, Alabama.

 The English potters Mintons produced much-reduced (14.5 in high) copies in Parian ware from 1848.
-From 1849 the chains between the slave's hands were not shown, probably to save costs in production.
+From 1849, the chains between the enslaved woman's hands were not shown, probably to save costs in production.

 In 2004, Vermont Governor Jim Douglas ordered the removal from his office of a small lamp replicating the artwork, citing fears that schoolchildren might see it.

 Artist and Agent Relationship

-By the end of the tour, Miner Kellogg was quite depleted after frequently traveling, and it had taken a toll on his relationship with Hiram Powers.
+By the end of the tour, Miner Kellogg was quite depleted from frequent travel, and it had taken a toll on his relationship with Hiram Powers.
 There had been frequent disputes over traveling expenses and battles over ownership of the sculpture.
-It could have been argued that Kellogg felt entitled to more compensation than he had received after traveled across the continental U.S. for nearly five years.
+It could have been argued that Kellogg felt entitled to more compensation than he had received after traveling across the continental U.S. for nearly five years.
 It could have also been fair to say that the agent had grown attached to the sculpture.
 There was an underlying resentment between the two men because Kellogg had dedicated so much of his life to the work's success.
-Additionally, there were outstanding issues such as a lawsuit with the Pennsylvania Academy over exhibition proceeds.
+Additionally, there were outstanding issues, including a lawsuit against the Pennsylvania Academy over exhibition proceeds.
 Powers himself did not receive the contested money from the Pennsylvania Academy until 1858, after several additional court rulings.
-This issue caused negative press, and these issues might have been avoided if Kellogg had negotiated more skillfully.
+This issue attracted negative press, and it might have been avoided if Kellogg had negotiated more skillfully.
 This lawsuit only served to deepen the growing rift between the two men because each felt that they were slighted by the other.
 Ultimately, their relationship fell apart due to their financial differences, legal disputes, and shared legacy of The Greek Slave.